General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

 It follows from Remark~\ref{rem:interpretationCoalescenceImpact} that if the $\Lambda$-coalescent c.d.i., then $c(\Lambda)=\infty$.
-In particular, the corresponding leaf process is then positive recurrent.
-In fact, the following generalisation of a result of \citet[Prop.
+In particular, the corresponding leaf process is positive recurrent.
+In addition, the following generalisation of \citet[Prop.
 23]{Pit99} holds.

 \begin{theorem}[Criterion for c.d.i.]
 Assume that $\Lambda$ has no mass at $1$.
-Then the leaf process $L$ either c.d.i. or stays infinite.
-Furthermore, $L$ c.d.i. if and only if the underlying $\Lambda$-coalescent c.d.i.. \end{theorem} Moreover, if the leaf process c.d.i., then $+\infty$ is an entrance point for the Bernstein coefficient process.
-This is the content of the following proposition. \begin{proposition}[Entrance law at $\infty$] Assume that the leaf process~$L$ c.d.i..
-Let $( V_t^{n};\,t\geq0)$ be the Bernstein coefficient process with initial condition $V_0^n= e_{n+1}$. \begin{enumerate} \item There exists $(V_t^\infty;\,t>0)$ such that
+Then the leaf process $L$ either c.d.i.~or stays infinite.
+Furthermore, $L$ c.d.i.~if and only if the underlying $\Lambda$-coalescent c.d.i.. \end{theorem}